-Site Location Subject of Assessi ment Re-opening schools to full u use for the e Autumn term.
-Assessed by Anna M lorris/Jo Ferns Date 7 th July 2020 Review date Ongoing Details of workplace/activity and employees partaking i premises, including genera ns Affected ay be harmed) break-times, playgrounds, pick-up and dro applicable), First aid and external visitors to the sc - Pupils, Emplo oyees, Contractors a and Visitors.
+Site Location Subject of Assessr nent Re-opening schools to full u se for the Autumn term.
+Assessed by Anna I Morris/Jo Ferns Date 7 th July 2020 Review date Ongoing - latest revision date detailed in the footer Details of workplace/activity om activities, dining, eak-times, playgrounds, pick-up and drop off (where applicable) st aid and external visitors to the school. oyees, Contractors and Visitors.

-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) 1.
+Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions $\sqrt{X}$ (If $\sqrt{See}$ Actions) 1.
 Spread/contraction of COVID-19 due to interaction with a person who has symptoms of the disease, a person who may be asymptomatic or lack of information on how infection risks are controlled in the school.
 Stress or anxiety caused due to lack of support, information or staff consultation.
-The school has informed parents, pupils, carers, employees and visitors not to enter the school if they are displaying any symptoms of coronavirus (following the COVID-19 guidance for households with possible coronavirus infection); Parents receive guidance on school times for their child and protocols set out for attending the school i.e. should remain 2m apart from others, should follow staff members' instruction and should not congregate outside the school; Parents issued specific school protocols for school attendance for them to explain to their children; Medium
+The school has informed parents, pupils, carers, employees and visitors not to enter the school if they are displaying any symptoms of coronavirus (following the COVID-19 guidance for households with possible coronavirus infection); Parents receive guidance on school times for their child and protocols set out for attending the school i.e. should remain 2m apart from others, should follow staff members' instruction and should not congregate outside the school; Parents issued specific school protocols for school 1